oleeskild/obsidian-digital-garden/src/dg-testVault/004 Publishing this garden.md

 ---
 dg-publish: true
 ---
-This garden is not yet publishable.
-Need some sort of secret management first.
+To use this test garden, add a test garden token / username / repo to `.env` (see README.md)

-Optimally this would be the meta-staging area of the plugin itself.
-WILD!
+Next step is some sort of snapshot testing!